amaankhan0001/Amaan-projectdemo/README.md

 # Amaan-projectdemo
-This  is my first Repository.
+This  is my first Reposito ry.
+Author- Amaan khan